PPL-IIITA/ppl-assignment-sashafierce/README.md

  ```

 ### Build Instructions
-  cd to the root project directly and run :
+  cd to the root project directory and run :

 1. **First Question**
   ```